stenwall/u06-trello-clone-stenwall/README.md

 ### Design

-I took the opportunity to implement Bootstrap, since I've never worked with is before.
-I had a lot of problems getting it to work with jQuery UI, even tough the latters documentation said it would be easy, using their `classes`-functionality.
+I took the opportunity to implement Bootstrap, since I've never worked with it before.
+I had a lot of problems getting it to work with jQuery UI, even tough the latter's documentation said it would be easy, using their `classes`-functionality.

 In the end, it's a mashup of Bootstrap, jQuery UI, Spectrum Colorpicker and then my own CSS, trying to fix it so it looked kind of the same.